 As with all groups, North Toronto found its membership rise and fall over the years.
 After the heady days of its beginnings, numbers fell during the first year or two of the new millennium when the group held its meetings in another church while St. George’s was renovated.

-That fact that the group had shrunk in size actually helped her feel more comfortable, Carolyn said.
-“My presence was noticed".”
+That fact that the group had shrunk in size actually helped her feel more comfortable, “My presence was noticed".”

 It makes me feel so good to be a part of this group and walk through the doors Tuesdays and Fridays,” she says.
 “I’m grateful and know my sobriety is built on the messages and learnings of those who came before me.
 It’s solid and somewhat old-school and I like that.”

 Through the years, the formula for success at North Toronto has remained more or less as it had always been.
 Don’t drink.
 Go to meetings.
 Join a group.
 And get active.
-Bill S. arrived at the group about four years ago at the age of 60, got active and became a stalwart member.
-Valerie B. said she felt “at home right from the start” after transferring from another group, in large measure because she attended business meetings and became Intergroup rep. “I think doing service helps me to be part of North Toronto.”
+People arrived, got active and became stalwart members.
+Another woman said she felt “at home right from the start” after transferring from another group, in large measure because she attended business meetings and became Intergroup rep. “I think doing service helps me to be part of North Toronto.”

-At a memorial for the legendary Betty B., who was a frequent presence at North Toronto’s Friday night discussion meetings and a mentor to legions of young women, Heather T. sang a hymn for her friend.
+At a memorial for the legendary Betty B., who was a frequent presence at North Toronto’s Friday night discussion meetings and a mentor to legions of young women, One of those women sang a hymn for her friend.

 What she sang was Amazing Grace.
-Seventy years on, as generations of AAs could attest, it could very well serve as North Toronto’s theme song.
+Seventy-nine years on, as generations of AAs could attest, it could very well serve as North Toronto’s theme song.